Connie B Burkhart ~ Renaissance Woman

 On the trail until 3pm.

-4pm Circle Up gifting circle in classroom until dinner
+EVENING: 6:45pm Circle Up gifting circle in classroom

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FIRE IT UP!
-ART WELDING WELCOME LETTER & SUPPLY NEEDS / July 2025
+ART WELDING ~ WELCOME LETTER AND INFO

-WHAT WE PROVIDE & WHAT YOU NEED TO BRING ~ We have all the tools you need and we delight in helping you safely and efficiently cut, form and work metal.
-For your supply needs the only item we ask you to bring is a pair of your own snug fitting leather ‘deer skin weight’ wrist length work gloves.
-This is important and helps with dexterity for most areas of your work.
-Check out gloves at a home improvement box store or online shopping option to help keep the cost down.
-We do provide large, heavy welding gloves for your bigger spark throwing activities as well as your eye and ear protectors, aprons, Oxy/acetylene and MIG and stick welders, plasma cutters, power grinders, scrap metals, tools and personal work stations.
+WHAT WE PROVIDE & WHAT YOU NEED TO BRING ~ We have all the tools you need and we delight in helping you safely and efficiently cut, form, and work metal.
+For your supply needs the only item we ask you to bring is a pair of your own snug-fitting leather ‘deerskin weight’ wrist-length work gloves.
+This is important and helps with dexterity in most areas of your work.
+We do provide large, heavy welding gloves for your bigger spark-throwing activities as well as your eye and ear protectors, aprons, Oxy/acetylene and MIG and stick welders, plasma cutters, power grinders, scrap metals, tools, and personal work stations.

 Some folks like to bring their own metal treasures to incorporate in a project or share with the class, but it is not a necessity.
 We ALWAYS accept metal donations to our ‘treasure pile’ if you bring some scrap and want to leave something behind for the next ‘welding bug bitten’ victim that’s great.
-Speaking of bugs, every year is different, but it’s good to bring some bug repellent as swatting a mosquito while holding a lit torch does not usually turn out well for the insect, you or the welder next to you.
-Also remember that you will take home what you design and build, so it has to fit in the overhead bin, under the seat, in the bed of the truck or on top of your vehicle.
+Also, remember that you will take home what you design and build, so it has to fit in the overhead bin, under the seat, in the bed of the truck, or on top of your vehicle.
 Create responsibly.

-WHAT TO WEAR ~ For our class, dress in layers using a cotton long sleeve cotton shirt to put over your T-shirt when needed and always wear long pants and closed toed leather shoes.
+WHAT TO WEAR ~ Dress in layers using a cotton long-sleeved cotton shirt to put over your T-shirt when needed, and always wear long pants and closed-toed leather shoes.
 Bring clothes you won’t mind getting dirty or burning small holes in.
-Also helpful is a bandana to protect your hair and hold your goggles on your head when not in use People always admire our outfits at every meal!
+Also helpful is a bandana to protect your hair and hold your goggles on your head.

-Take Care, and please feel free to contact us with any additional information you may need regarding Fire it Up!
-Art Welding.
+Take Care, and please feel free to contact be in touch with any additional information you may need.

 Connie B. Burkhart rdrckwmn@msn.com